High-capillarity limit and smoothing effect of large solutions for a multi-dimensional generic non-conservative compressible two-fluid model: Introduction

-On the other hand, it is interesting to identify the minimal regularity assumption of initial data that ensures the global well-posedness of solutions for \eqref{system1} holds.
+On the other hand, a natural problem is to identify the minimal regularity assumption of initial data that ensures the global well-posedness of solutions for \eqref{system1}.
 Observe that the system \eqref{system1} remains invariant for all $l>0$ by the transformation

-up to a change of the pressure term $P^\pm$ into $l^{2}P^\pm$.
-Therefore, one can employ the so-called {\emph{critical}} functional spaces to study \eqref{system1}, endowed with norms enjoying the scaling invariance.
+up to a change of the pressure term $P^\pm $ into $ l^{2}P^\pm$.
+Therefore, one can employ the so-called {\emph{critical}} functional spaces to study \eqref{system1}, endowed with norms that enjoy scaling invariance.
 A natural example of the critical space for initial data reads

 When studying global existence, it is also natural to additionally require $\alpha_0^\pm-\bar{\alpha}^\pm, \rho_0^\pm-\bar{\rho}^\pm\in \dot{B}^{\frac{d}{2}-1}_{2,1}$ due to the symmetric hyperbolic-parabolic structure of the system.